-But according to a recent study by So-Fi, if you are seriously in debt, your nice hair and charming comebacks may be irrelevant.
+But according to a recent study, if you are seriously in debt, your nice hair and charming comebacks may be irrelevant.

 If you do have debt, when is the right time to bring it up?
 A study by SoFi showed the jury is out on this one.
-29.9% of respondents said once the relationship is exclusive and a surprising 57.6% said not until you are sharing household expenses.
+29.9% of respondents said to disclose debt once the relationship is exclusive, and a surprising 57.6% said not until you are sharing household expenses.

 It may well be a tough conversation, but you can’t build a relationship on a lie.
 Although, apparently you can try—23.8% of respondents had been lied to, by a date or partner, about how much debt they were in.

 In the same SoFi survey, 36.1% of millennials said there is no price that is too high for love.
-Awww.
-55.4% said that money isn’t everything and they wouldn’t dump someone over debt.
-Love is alive!
+55.4% said that money isn’t everything, and they wouldn’t dump someone over debt.
+Awww, love is alive!

-This is a perfect time.
 While you are waiting for Mr. or Mrs. Right—take control of the things that you can change—your finances!
 Get serious about what is most important to you, start tracking every dollar, and make a plan.
 And when your soulmate sees that you love long walks on the beach and saving for your True Expenses, life will never be the same (we’re not even joking, this actually happens).